bjornbytes/lovr-docs/guides/Scripting_Languages.md

 #### just-in-time

 Haxe does not offer runtime compilation.
-(TODO: is that true?)

 Moonscript (CoffeeScript dialect)
 ---